zoldello/Gramene-Tree/README.md

 - IE 10+, Edge, Chrome, Opera and FireFox.

-Earlier version of the required applications may work.
-However, they are guaranteed and an update is recommended.

-IE versions lowers than 10 and Safari may work for the most part.
+For browsers, IE versions lowers than 10 and Safari may work for the most part.
 However, the typeahead is not supported in IE 9 and lower and Safari.
 It is recommended you use a supported browser.

+For other applications, earlier version of the required applications may work.
+However, they are guaranteed and an upgrade is recommended.

 How to Setup local Environment